The handwarming story of how Bernie Sanders got his inauguration mittens

 Mostly, Ellis just feels touched.

 “When you are a maker of things, when you create things — art or clothes or whatever you make — you never know where they’re going to go.
-And the fact that these mittens were made with the sewing machine my mother gave me when I was 12 years old and with wool that somebody else had thrown away, and they made it all the way to one of the most historic inaugurations of my lifetime…” she said, her voice trailing off.
+And the fact that these mittens were made with the sewing machine my mother gave me when I was 12 years old and with wool that somebody else had thrown away, and they made it all the way to one of the most historic inaugurations of my lifetime … ” she said, her voice trailing off.
 “It just delights me.”